gopikrishna-a/Kubernetes/README.md

 * To be able to run stateless and statefull application on Kubernetes

-* To be ab;e to administer Kubernetes
+* To be able to administer Kubernetes